 Regulatory differences between Switzerland and the European Union

 In the European Union (EU), the regulatory authorities have extensive powers to analyse markets and impose obligations on market-dominant companies relating to non-discrimination, transparency and forms of access (“ex-ante regulation”).
-The Swiss government has rejected such all-encompassing regulation, as the market situation in Switzerland is different from most EU member states.
+The Swiss government has rejected such all-encompassing regulation, as the market conditions in Switzerland are different to those in most EU member states.
 The Swiss market is characterised by virtually nationwide competition between Swisscom and the cable network operators.
-Municipal and regional power utility companies have also now entered the market.
+Moreover, municipal and regional electrical utilities have also entered the market.
 The market situation prevailing in Switzerland therefore necessitates a different form of regulation than in countries such as France and Italy, where there is largely a single network provider and no platform competition has evolved.

 Legal and regulatory environment in Italy

 As a member of the European Union, Italy is required to bring national legislation into line with the European legislative framework.
 The Italian telecoms regulator, Autorità per le Garanzie nelle Comunicazioni (AGCOM), has the task of imposing regulatory requirements on companies, based on an analysis of the markets defined by the European Commission.
 Drafts of such requirements and corresponding regulations must be submitted to the European Commission and the regulatory authorities of the other member states, who have the right to comment on or veto the draft.
 The business operations of Swisscom’s Italian subsidiary Fastweb are therefore heavily influenced by Italian and European telecommunications legislation and its application.